brkckr/Vitrin/README.md

-<h4 align="center">A simple app that displays categories, subcategories and items.</h4>
+<h4 align="center">A simple app that shows categories, subcategories and items.</h4>

 <p align="center">
   <a href="#description">Description</a> •